MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 ## Update your extension on the Microsoft Edge Add-ons store

 > [!NOTE]
-> The duration of the certification process for an extension update ranges from a few hours to few days.
+> The duration of the certification process for an update to an extension may take from a few hours to few days.

 ### Update an existing extension in the Microsoft Store